cyrusirandoust/cyrusirandoust.github.io/_posts/2025-12-05-microsoft-intune-suite-in-e3-e5-licenses.md

 In this post I’ll summarise what’s changing for **Microsoft 365 E3 and E5**, how **Intune Suite** is being integrated, how **Security Copilot** is now included in E5 at **0.4 Security Compute Units (SCU) per user/month**, and why I think **E5 will be very hard to ignore by July 2026**.

+But first, if you haven't already, follow our podcast, and watch this episode where we talk briefly about Security Copilot:
+{% include embed/youtube.html id='5YW2XDOUu9Q' %}

 ---

 ## TL;DR